Table of Contents

 – Shii28)

-Despite its neutrality policy, Wikipedia will uncritically parrot false information from 'verifiable' sources, occasionally falls into the trap of argumentum ad populum or confirmation bias, and so forth.
-It should never be hailed as this 'infallible arbitrator of truth' when it's just 'the news' with extra steps,36) and you really shouldn't develop or get your politics from here.37)38)
+Despite its neutrality policy, Wikipedia will uncritically parrot false information from 'verifiable' sources, occasionally falls into the trap of argumentum ad populum or confirmation bias, and so on.
+You should never hail it as this 'infallible arbitrator of truth', when it's typically 'the news' with extra steps,36) and you really shouldn't develop or get your politics from here.37)38)

 Beyond this, it's just general nitpicking and pettiness in the community.
 I understand that some things aren't notable enough to warrant an article,39) but what is 'not useful for readers', why does it come up in several discussions, and who gets to decide that?
 You also have these editors who hound pages that are supposedly too long, like it's their job to keep Wikipedia under 32 GB or so.
 It's just all really silly.